Master of Arts Degree in Languages, Linguistics, and Comparative Literature (LLCL)

-The Master of Arts degree in Languages, Linguistics, and Comparative Literature is designed to prepare students for doctoral study in French, Spanish, Comparative Literature or Linguistics, and/or for employment in a variety of foreign-language applications in business and government, as well as for qualification as teachers of the major language, its literature, culture and linguistics.
+The Master of Arts degree in Languages, Linguistics, and Comparative Literature is designed to prepare students for doctoral study in French, Spanish, Italian, Comparative Literature, or Linguistics, and/or for employment in a variety of foreign-language applications in business and government, as well as for qualification as teachers of the major language, its literature, culture and linguistics.
 All students should:

 - Hold a bachelor's degree from an accredited institution.
 Additional coursework may be required of applicants whose undergraduate major was not the same as the graduate specialization.